pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/01-community-cloud-for-pixie.md

 To deploy Pixie to another cluster, change your `kubectl config current-context` to point to that cluster.
 Then repeat the same deploy commands shown in this step.

-## 5. Invite others to your organization (optional)

-To invite teammates to join your Pixie organization, see the [User Management & Sharing](/reference/admin/user-mgmt) reference docs.

 ### More Deploy Options

 For more deploy options that you can specify to configure Pixie, refer to our [deploy options](/reference/admin/deploy-options).

+## 5. Invite others to your organization (optional)

+Add users to your organization to share access to Pixie Live Views, query running clusters, and deploy new Pixie clusters.
+For instructions, see the [User Management & Sharing](/reference/admin/user-mgmt) reference docs.

 ## 6. Use Pixie